desoumyadeep/narative_visualization/readme.md

-- On the bottom left of the page there navigation buttons and every button has tooltip helping the user to navigate
+- On the bottom right of the page there are navigation buttons and every button has tooltip helping the user to navigate

 ![image-20210730194914962](readme.assets/image-20210730194914962.png)